 1/ Makhanda (Grahamstown) was founded in 1812 as a military outpost after the Fourth Xhosa War to secure the eastern frontier of the Cape Colony.
 The area is still known as Frontier Country in tourist brochures.
 The arrival of the 1820 Settlers saw it grow into the second-largest city in the Cape Province up until 1930, with a cathedral, high court and university.
 The city is home to several long established educational institutions, including Rhodes University and private schools, the oldest of which is St Andrew’s College (1855).

 2/ The city is home to the National Arts Festival held in the last week of June and first week of July each year.
 It is the largest arts festival in Africa and one of the largest performing arts festivals in the world by visitor numbers.

-3/ A railway line used to run through the Belmont Valley, and the tracks are visible alongside the 14th tee.
-This short par 4 has had a hole-in-one by club member Gary Botha.
+3/ A narrow gauge railway line used to run through the Belmont Valley, from Grahamstown to Port Alfred, and the tracks are visible alongside the 14th tee.
+This 335m par 4 has had a hole-in-one by club member Gary Botha.

 After many years I returned to try my hand at golf at the Belmont.
 It has been a difficult but rewarding exercise.
 The course is beautiful yet challenging.

 If you've played this course recently, why not tell us all about it?
 Follow the link to our review section, complete our grading criteria and give us some details on your experience.
 If selected, your review will appear amongst the course’s collection of player reviews.